iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 With all the added source code in place, the app is using the backend authentication service - login and registration functions.
 The app will show all todos by all users.
 The todos create and edit functions will be added to the app in the next sections.

+### Step 7.
+Create Todo Items from the App and Update Todos List Dynamically

+First we will refactor a bit:

+ 1. Rename 'HomePage' to 'TodosListPage' class and file names and all related strings in the code.

 ## END